Nairobi: Culture

-Nairobi is a diverse melting pot of African cultures.
+Nairobi is diverse in African cultures.
 As a cosmopolitan African city, it hosts all the diverse tribes that make up Kenya, and hosts a large immigrant population from other African countries.

 Nairobi has two informal nicknames.
 The first is "The Green City in the Sun", which is derived from the city's foliage and warm climate.
 The second is the "Safari Capital of the World", which is used due to Nairobi's prominence as a hub for safari tourism.

+In 2026, Nairobi made it to the final for the "World Capital of Kindness" competition, beaten only by San Donato Milanese, Italy (first place).